Guide to Pendant Alarms

 Having an extra fall alarm for somebody else is a great idea for couples where either person may suffer a fall.

-The best fall alarm providers will let you add more than one user when you sign up, and will only charge you for the additional equipment (and not an extra setup fee or administrative cost).
+The best fall alarm providers will let you add more than one user when you sign up, and will only charge you for the additional equipment (and won’t charge you an additional setup fee).

 Whether you can get a pendant alarm wet depends on where you bought your pendant alarm from.
 Good pendant alarms are certified as waterproof, meaning they are fine to get wet in the bath or shower.